PAPIsdotio/papis-europe-2018/cfp-guidelines.md

   - OR a long paper of up to 8 pages
 - Please make sure the PDF file has the same name as your proposal title.

-### Thanks for submitting a proposal to PAPIs '17!
+### Thanks for submitting a proposal to PAPIs Europe!
 Good luck!

 **Acknowledgement**: These guidelines were partly inspired from [railsconf](http://railsconf.com/).
 This website is based on [rubycentral’s cfp-app](https://github.com/rubycentral/cfp-app).
 Many thanks to [Joan Capdevila Pujol](http://personals.ac.upc.edu/jc/) for his help in setting it up!